Shaquille Walker

-Shaquille Walker (born February 2, 1993 in Blue Island, Illinois) is an American retired track runner competing for the United States and a former Brigham Young University track student-athlete.
+Shaquille Walker (born February 2, 1993, in Blue Island, Illinois) is an American retired track runner competing for the United States and a former Brigham Young University track student-athlete.

 Prep

-Walker is African-American and born in Blue Island, Illinois.
-His family moved to Richmond Hill, Georgia when he was very young.
+Walker is African-American, born in Blue Island, Illinois.
+His family moved to Richmond Hill, Georgia, when he was very young.
 Walker was raised Baptist.
 He converted to the Church of Jesus Christ of Latter-day Saints while in high school and served a mission for the church in the Manchester, England.
 Walker won 2011 Georgia High School Association AAAA state track and field title in 800 meters in a time of 1:53.27.
 Walker won 2010 Georgia High School Association AAAA state track and field title in 800 meters in a time of 1:51.71.

 NCAA

 Walker finished third at the 2016 NCAA Championships.
 Walker finished third at the 2016 NCAA Indoor Championships.
 Walker finished fifth at the 2015 NCAA Championships.
 Walker finished tenth at the 2015 NCAA Indoor Championships.
-Walker is a three time Mountain Pacific Sports Federation track and field champion (Once as a member of the 4 x 400 m relay team).
+Walker is a three time Mountain Pacific Sports Federation track and field champion (Once as a member of the 4 × 400 m relay team).

 Walker finished his BYU career as the school record holder in the indoor 800 meters with a time of 1:46.97, set in 2016.
-He also was part of the Distance medley relay (DMR) squad that holds the program record with a time of 9:29.00, set in 2012, and the 4x400 Men's Relay squad that set the school record in 2015 with a 3:07.66 time.
-As an outdoor track and field athlete, Walker also holds the school record in the 800m with a time of 1:44.99, set in 2016.
-In 2015, Walker ran a 400m in 46:00 and sits in sixth place in the record books at Brigham Young University.
-His 4x400-meter relay squad holds the record with a time of 3:03.82 and the DMR record with a time of 3:14.74, both records set in 2015.
+He also was part of the Distance medley relay (DMR) squad that holds the program record with a time of 9:29.00, set in 2012, and the 4 × 400 Men's Relay squad that set the school record in 2015 with a 3:07.66 time.
+As an outdoor track and field athlete, Walker also holds the school record in the 800 m with a time of 1:44.99, set in 2016.
+In 2015, Walker ran a 400 m in 46:00 and sits in sixth place in the record books at Brigham Young University.
+His 4 × 400-meter relay squad holds the record with a time of 3:03.82 and the DMR record with a time of 3:14.74, both records set in 2015.

 Walker qualified to compete in the 2016 U.S. Olympic Trials and placed 11th overall with a time of 1:47.93.

 The Curtis Pugsley Track and Field Award is BYU track and field's highest honor, given each year to one male and one female student athlete.
 The winners of the 2016 Curtis Pugsley Track and Field Athlete of the Year Award are Shaquille Walker and Shea Collinsworth.
 Walker placed 17th in 800 meters 2012 World Junior Championships in Athletics.